-The Special Rules for Valuation between Related Parties were introduced in the Guatemalan tax legislation for the year 2012, in the Tax Update Law, through Decree 10-2012.
+The Special Valuation Rules among Related Parties were introduced in the Guatemalan Tax Legislation in 2012, in the Tax Update Law, through Decree 10-2012.

-Subsequently, in May 2013, Government Agreement No. 213-2013 or “Regulations to the Tax Update Law” was published, which dictates transfer pricing provisions with respect to Articles 54 to 67 of the Law.
+Subsequently, in May 2013, Governmental Agreement No. 213-2013 or “Regulation of the Tax Update Law” was published, which dictates provisions on Transfer Pricing with respect to articles 54 to 67 of the Law.

-However, in December 2013, it was decided to suspend the application of such rules by Decree No. 19-2013, and their application will only be activated in 2015.
+Nonetheless, in December 2013, it was decided to suspend the application of these regulations through Decree No. 19-2013, and their application was only activated in 2015.

 Principle of Full Competition: Concept

-Also known as the “arm’s length” principle, it is based on the fact that the prices agreed in transactions between related parties are in accordance with what would have been agreed by independent third parties, i.e., they are at market value.
+Also known as the “Arm’s Length” Principle.
+The basis is that the prices agreed upon in transactions among related parties are in accordance with what independent third parties would have agreed, i.e., at market value.

-This article conceptualizes this principle by stating that it is understood as the price that would have been agreed upon by independent parties in conditions of free competition for comparable operations.
+This article conceptualizes this principle by stating that it is taken to mean as the price that independent parties would have agreed to in conditions of free competition for comparable transactions.

-According to Article 57 of the Law, the transfer pricing regime in Guatemala shall apply to transactions carried out between a resident in the country and an entity related to it abroad, provided that this operation has effects on the determination of the tax in the period in which it is carried out.
+According to article 57 of the Law, this regime in Guatemala will apply to transactions between a resident in the country and an entity related to it abroad, provided that this operation has effects on the determination of the tax in the period in which it is carried out.

-According to Article 56 of the Law, parties related to a resident of Guatemala are considered to be parties related to a resident of Guatemala, when any of the following cases are fulfilled:
+According to Article 56 of the Law, related parties are considered to be a resident of Guatemala when any of the following conditions are met:

-- One of them, directly or indirectly, directs, controls or possesses another, at least 25% of its capital.
+- One of them directly or indirectly rules, controls or owns at least 25% of the capital of another.

-- When both related parties are directed or controlled by 5 or less persons in common or when they jointly own at least 25% of the capital of the other company.
+- When both related parties are managed or controlled by 5 or less persons in common or when they jointly own at least 25% of the capital of the other company.

-- When it is a question of legal persons belonging to the same business group.
-Likewise, when two companies are part of a business group, in relation to a third, all these entities are part of the group.
+- In the case of legal entities belonging to the same business group.
+Likewise, when two companies are part of a business group or economic group, in relation to a third one, all these entities are part of the group.

-- When there is a distributor or exclusive agent abroad.
+- When there is an exclusive distributor or agent abroad.

-- When the distributor or exclusive agent is a resident in Guatemala, with respect to an entity abroad.
+- When the exclusive distributor or agent is a resident in Guatemala, regarding to a foreign entity.

-- The person resident in Guatemala with respect to its permanent establishments abroad.
+- The person resident in Guatemala regarding to its permanent establishments abroad.

-- The permanent establishment in Guatemala, with respect to its parent company abroad.
+- The permanent establishment in Guatemala, regarding to its parent company abroad.

 It should be noted that the term person refers to both legal and natural persons and other personalities with or without legal personality.

-Likewise, with respect to the proportion indicated in paragraphs a and b, the law establishes that the relationship is also formed when the indicated proportion corresponds to the spouse, or person united by kinship or consanguinity up to the fourth degree, and second degree of affinity.
+Likewise, regarding to the proportion indicated in paragraphs a) and b), the Regulation states that the linkage is also established when the aforementioned proportion corresponds to the spouse or a person related by kinship or consanguineously linked up to the fourth degree and second degree of affinity.

 Transfer Pricing Methods in Guatemala

-Guatemala’s transfer pricing legislation establishes five methods to analyze whether prices agreed between related parties comply with the principle of free competition.
+Guatemalan legislation, regarding to terms of valuation standards, establishes five methods to analyze whether the prices agreed among related parties comply with the Arm’s Length principle.

-The taxpayer may choose the most appropriate method according to the characteristics of the operation, as indicated in Article 48 of the Regulations to the Tax Update Law.
+The taxpayer may choose the most appropriate method according to the characteristics of the transaction, as indicated in Article 48 of the Tax Update Law Regulations.

-According to paragraph 3 of Article 58 of the Law, in accordance with Articles 42 to 45 of the Regulations, in order to analyze whether one or more operations with comparables should be taken into consideration, the following should be considered:
+Pursuant to paragraph 3 of Article 58 of the Law, in accordance with Articles 42 to 45 of the Regulations, in order to analyze whether one or more transactions with similar characteristics transactions made to a related third party, the following must be taken into consideration: